TommyCheng023/Shopping-Cart/README.md

 # Shopping-Cart
-This is a repository for training on back-end development.
+This is a repository for basic back-end development.
 Practice Framework: `Flask`, `Jinja Template`